-Rheumatoid arthritis makes my joints crankier these days, so I’ve put in a lot of effort to lighten my backpack.
-Gear upgrades a few years ago have allowed me to travel reasonably light, but I saw this trip as an opportunity to really double down and get my overnight gear under 15 lbs.
-Any excess weight I can take off my body goes a long way to keeping it happy!
+Because rheumatoid arthritis makes my joints crankier these days, I’ve put in a lot of effort to lighten my backpack.
+Gear upgrades a few years ago have allowed me to travel reasonably light but I saw this trip as an opportunity to really double down and get my overnight gear under 15 lbs.
+Any excess weight I can take off my joints, especially my knees, goes a long way to keeping them happy!

-Taking a brand new pack for a 30+ mile outing is a pretty rookie move, so I was convinced this would either be an epic disaster or a huge win.
+Taking a brand new pack for a 30+ mile outing is a pretty rookie move.
+I was convinced this would either be an epic disaster or a huge win.
 I was really hoping for a huge win and I’m happy to say it was a win indeed.

-If you’re a map geek, there are numerous routes to Miner’s Ridge, but the most direct is by a 23 mile drive to the end of the Suiattle River Road outside Darrington.
-The road was only recently reopened in 2015 after a decade-long closure from severe storm damage.
+If you’re a map geek, there are numerous routes to Miners Ridge, but the most direct is from the Suiattle River Road trailhead outside Darrington.
+The road was only recently reopened in 2015 after a decade long closure from severe storm damage.

-It’s in mostly good condition, though long smooth sections are intermixed with areas of deep, strategically placed potholes, so you really have to pay attention.
+The road is in mostly good condition though long smooth sections are intermixed with areas of deep, strategically placed potholes.
+You really have to pay attention.
 About the time you get a little confident and start cruising along you’ll get a swift reminder to check your speed.
 The potholes come in waves, so beware!

 I was quite surprised when I pulled into the parking lot at 9:30am and saw only 4 other cars.
 Where was everyone?!
 I checked the trail register and there were few names.
 Only 3 parties were likely on the trail, all of which were either dayhikers or backpackers heading to the PCT.